 • Consider lighter support materials, such as tubing or wooden dowel, if weight is a consideration.
 On a shelf?
 No issue.
 After eight hours of carrying it around?
 Every gram makes a difference

-• For the Print It Yourself versions, I try and ensure that no single part is longer than 250mm
+• For the Print It Yourself versions, I try and ensure that no single part is longer than 250mm, sometimes creative angling on the print bed may be required

 Thanks for reading!